-The student will develop skills needed to complete basic functions in hand-eye coordination.
+The student will develop the skills needed to complete basic functions in hand-eye coordination.
 The students will develop skills in one or more of the following areas: drawing, painting, and sculpture.
-Curriculum is adapted to meet alternative learning outcomes.
+The curriculum is adapted to meet alternative learning outcomes.